California Western School Of Law building background

 Finances after Graduation

 Graduating from California Western brings exciting new opportunities.
-Starting out a legal professional, you want to hit the ground running on this next phase of your journey.
+Starting out as a legal professional, you want to hit the ground running on this next phase of your journey.
 We’ve gathered some options and resources that can help graduates make informed decisions about their finances.

 Loan Repayment Assistance Program (LRAP) Program Summary (PDF)